Le Poisson Rouge

 intro

 Founded by musicians in 2008 in the heart of Greenwich Village, Le Poisson Rouge (LPR) has showcased uniquely diverse and innovative performances since its inception.
-Known for its cutting-edge and eclectic programming, every genre finds a home at this underground live music sanctuary.
-For late-night shows, the venue transforms seamlessly into a premier nightlife destination.
-Featuring a Gallery Bar that hosts art exhibitions, stand-up comedy, and drag queen bingo, LPR is indeed “the most eclectically independent venue in NYC.”
+Known for its cutting-edge and eclectic programming, every genre finds a home at this underground live music sanctuary that is indeed “the most eclectically independent venue in NYC.”

 history

 Le Poisson Rouge (LPR) opened its doors in 2008 on the site of the historic Village Gate, a legendary venue that hosted iconic performances by artists such as Jimi Hendrix, Aretha Franklin, Duke Ellington, Patti Smith, and Velvet Underground.
-Founded by musicians David Handler and Justin Kantor, LPR was designed to be a multimedia art cabaret, committed to bridging genres and artistic disciplines.
-Besides their signature eclectic programming, over the past 16 years, the venue has been the home to the critically acclaimed NYC Winter JazzFest, their infamous '90s and '80s parties, and even drag bingo nights.
+Owned by founder and musician David Handler, LPR was designed to be a multimedia art cabaret, committed to bridging genres and artistic disciplines.
+Besides their signature eclectic programming in Greenwich Village, the venue has transformed into a full-fledged events production company expanding into rooms across NYC.
 With a staunch commitment to innovation and risk infusing every aspect of the venue, LPR continues the legacy of its storied location, celebrating the vibrant and ever-evolving music scene of New York City.

 map recs